pal772/Visit-Bristol/README.md

 ### User Experience

-- I want to find out what the website is about, as soon as I clicked on the home page.
+- As a user, i wanted to find out what the website is about, as soon as I clicked on the home page.
 - I wanted to be able to navigate the website easily, without getting lost and having to scroll to find my place.
 - I also wanted to find out what the city had to offer, without having to search too long.
 - It's also great to have images available without having to go to another page.